youxch/Inverse-design-of-patch-antennas/README.md

 <img src="app.jpg" alt="Designer APP" style="width:500px;height:300px;">

+## Update - April 8, 2024

+### Dependencies Update
+The `requirements.txt` file has been updated to include only four essential libraries for this project:

+- matplotlib==3.8.4
+- numpy==1.26.4
+- tensorflow-gpu==2.10.0
+- scipy==1.13.0

+### CPU Training Compatibility
+To ensure wider accessibility, the `train.py` and `predict.py` scripts have been updated to support training using only the CPU.
+This change allows users without a GPU to run the training and prediction processes.
+The code now defaults to CPU training, making it convenient for users who prefer or need to use CPU resources.

+Please note that while `tensorflow-gpu` is still listed as a requirement, the updated code will gracefully fallback to CPU training if a GPU is not available.

 ## Overview

 This repository presents a novel inverse design methodology for patch antennas using deep learning techniques.
 The project encompasses several key components: